social-protocols/global-brain-agents/README.md

 # Global Brain Algorithm Validation (WIP)

+>[!NOTE]
-*This is an LLM agent simulation to test the efficacy of the [Global Brain](https://social-protocols.org/global-brain/) algorithm.
-This is still a work in progress.*
+>This is an LLM agent simulation to test the efficacy of the [Global Brain](https://social-protocols.org/global-brain/) algorithm.
+This is still a work in progress.

 ## Workflow